tomskim/Kim-s-Payroll-Manager/README.md

 This is a payroll deductions manager for small business owners, allowing them to create and export payroll statements based on up-to-date tax deductions figure from canada.ca.

-Currently supports a guest access.
+- Currently supports a guest access.

-Account functionality in progress
+- Account functionality in progress.